pmem/vltrace/doc/Strace-eBPF-DESIGN.md

 Cons
 -----

- - Limited functionality
+ - Limited functionality.
- - Slow attaching and detaching
+ - Slow attaching and detaching.
  - Asynchronity.
-If user will not provide enough system resources for performance tool will skip some calls.
-Tool does not assume to try any work-around behind the scene.
+If user does not provide enough system resources, it may lose some calls.
+This tool does not try to work-around it in any way.
- - Depend on modern kernel features
+ - Depends on modern kernel features.
- - Underlaing eBPF technology still is in active development.
-So we should expect hangs and crashes more often as for regular strace, especially on low-res systems.
+ - Underlying eBPF technology is still in active development.
+Hangs and crashes may occur more often as for regular strace, especially on low-res systems.
  - Truncating of very long filenames (longer then ~NAME_MAX bytes) to ~NAME_MAX.
    Details:
     + https://github.com/iovisor/bcc/issues/900